 After some supporting parts during the 1950s, Götz George broke through with film audiences and critics in the romance Jacqueline (Wolfgang Liebeneiner, 1959) with Johanna von Koczian.
 George was awarded the Bundesfilmpreis (the Gold Ribbon – a major German Film Award) for Best Newcomer and the Preis der Filmkritik (the German Critics Award).

-Between 1959 and 1969 he appeared in 26 cinema features.
-First followed roles in Kirmes/The Fair (Wolfgang Staudte, 1960) playing a desperate Wehrmacht deserter, the thriller Die Fastnachtsbeichte/The Carnival Confession (William Dieterle, 1960), Der Teufel spielt Balaleika/Until Hell Is Frozen (Leopold Lahola, 1961), Mörderspiel/Murder Party (Helmut Ashley, 1961) with Magali Noël, Unser Haus in Kamerun/Our House in Cameroon (Alfred Vohrer, 1961) and the drama Das Mädchen und der Staatsanwalt/The Girl and the Prosecutor (Jürgen Goslar, 1962) with Elke Sommer.
+Between 1959 and 1969 he appeared in 26 feature films.
+First, roles followed in Kirmes/The Fair (Wolfgang Staudte, 1960) playing a desperate Wehrmacht deserter, the thriller Die Fastnachtsbeichte/The Carnival Confession (William Dieterle, 1960), Der Teufel spielt Balaleika/Until Hell Is Frozen (Leopold Lahola, 1961), Mörderspiel/Murder Party (Helmut Ashley, 1961) with Magali Noël, Unser Haus in Kamerun/Our House in Cameroon (Alfred Vohrer, 1961) and the drama Das Mädchen und der Staatsanwalt/The Girl and the Prosecutor (Jürgen Goslar, 1962) with Elke Sommer.

-He became well-known to a broad audience when, during his theatre tour in Göttingen, producer Horst Wendlandt persuaded him to play in the Karl May series of Westerns, which he started in 1962 with the successful Der Schatz im Silbersee/Treasure of Silver Lake (Harald Reinl, 1962).
-It was originally planned to give George the lead role of the farmer son Fred Engel, but this plan was abandoned when Lex Barker became engaged, playing the role of Old Shatterhand.
+He became well-known to a broad audience when, during his theatre tour in Göttingen, producer Horst Wendlandt persuaded him to play in a Karl May Western.
+The successful Der Schatz im Silbersee/Treasure of Silver Lake (Harald Reinl, 1962) was originally planned to give George the lead role of the farmer's son Fred Engel, but this plan was abandoned when Lex Barker was engaged to play the role of Old Shatterhand.

-In 1962 George received the public Bambi-award as the most popular German actor.
-The following years he often performed in comedies like Liebe will gelernt sein/Love Has To Be Learned (Kurt Hoffmann, 1963) and action-oriented films as the war film Herrenpartie/Destination Death (Wolfgang Staudte, 1964) which benefited from his physical presence.
+In 1962 George received the public Bambi Award as the most popular German actor.
+In the following years he often performed in comedies like Liebe will gelernt sein/Love Has To Be Learned (Kurt Hoffmann, 1963) and action-oriented films such as the war film Herrenpartie/Destination Death (Wolfgang Staudte, 1964) which benefitted from his physical presence.

 German postcard, no. ED 62.
 Photo: Constantin.
 Still from Der Schatz in Silbersee (Harald Reinl, 1962).